nicholaschenai/agi-potential-notes/papers/coala.md

 # Other

 ## Discussion
+- LLMs vs VLMs: integrated repr or vision model for text, then full text reasoning?
+	- integrated approach allows for more human-like behaviors eg seeing a webpage as it is vs LLMs requiring HTML
+	- however coupling perception and reasoning makes agents more domain specific and difficult to update
+- Why treat physical vs digital envs differently?
+	- Digital envs can allow for sequential (eg via resets) and parallel trials, making exploration more scalable, so the decision procedures could be different from cognitive inspired ones
 - Planning vs. execution: how much should agents plan? "balancing the cost of planning against the utility of the resulting improved plan" (ref [xkcd comic](https://xkcd.com/1445/) of plan A vs plan B vs thinking about choosing plan A or B)
 - Learning vs. acting: how should agents continuously and autonomously learn? (explore-exploit for learning)
 - LLMs vs. code: where should agents rely on each?
 "CoALA thus suggests that good design uses agent code primarily to implement classic, generic planning algorithms - and relies heavily on the LLM for action proposal and evaluation."
+- How would agent design change with more powerful LLMs?
+	- hard to predict
+	- CoALA, cognitive science could still help organize tasks where current agents succeed or fail, and highlight areas where code-based procedures could complement the LLM for the task
+	- Even if future LLMs implicitly perform all functions / components in CoALA, the conceptual framework can be a guide to discover and interpret these implicit circuits
+	- LM and agent design could co-evolve (one shapes the other)
 ## Introduction
 - Draws parallels with these ideas: _production systems_ and _cognitive architectures_ (finally!)
 	- "Production systems generate a set of outcomes by iteratively applying rules"